Shardcached/shardcached/README.md

 NOTE: Almost all options can be controlled/overridden via the cmdline,
-      ACLs and mime-types rules are supported only via the configuration file
+      ACLs and mime-types rules are supported only via the configuration file.

 ===============================================================================================================================